LauraBeatris/next-motion/README.md

 ## :rocket: About the project
-  The goal of this project was to learn the fundamentals of NextJS and integrate with external services like the database feature provided by Firebase.
-The page transitions are made Framer Motion that provides a great api support to Server Side Rendering.
+The goal of this project was to learn how to use the Framer Motion API with a Server Side Rendering Framework like NextJS.
-Also, i choosed tailwind for styling the most part of the app because of the agility that utility classes are able provide.
+Also, i created a [custom api](https://github.com/LauraBeatris/starbucks-server) to retrieve Starbucks Drinks data with [My Json Server](https://my-json-server.typicode.com/)

 ## :runner: Installation

 ```